Harley-Davidson VL Transmission Rebuild

 The kickstarter assembly was next to go on.
 The first step was to finish securing the main shaft and counter shaft with their nuts and lock washers.

-Once the shafts were secured, the clutch spring, kicker gears, washer, and nut were all mounted onto the main shaft.
+Once the shafts were secured, the clutch spring, kicker gears, washer and nut were all mounted onto the main shaft.
 There are two keys at the end of the main shaft which must be installed before the washer and nut.
-These take at least four hands to install, as someone has to hold down the kicker gears to compress the clutch spring while the keys are being put in place.
+These take at least four hands to install as someone has to hold down the kicker gears to compress the clutch spring while the keys are being put in place.

 The kicker arm was installed in the kicker cover and then the kicker side of the transmission was ready to be closed up.

-Transmission Top Cover
+Top Cover and Final Assembly

 The transmission top cover was one of the last pieces to be assembled.
 It has a spring-loaded sliding gear fork plunger on one end and a gear lock plate on the other.
 The gear lock plate attaches to the gear shifting fork on the inside, which is what moves the slider gear on the main shaft.

-Harley-Davidson transmission top cover gear lock plate and sliding gear fork plunger
+Harley-Davidson VL transmission top cover with sliding gear fork plunger and gear lock plate

 New gaskets were placed under the kicker cover and top cover before bolting both of them down with OEM HD nuts and washers.
-The clutch release lever, a few grease fittings, and the drive sprocket were installed to finish up the rebuild.
+The clutch release lever, a few grease fittings and the drive sprocket were installed to finish up the rebuild.
 The result is a transmission ready to fill with fluid and install in the frame.

 Parts Used